Meet-hadvani/signage/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request if you want to contribute.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the creative Commons License.